dmhuehol/EnvAn-WN-Phase-2/README.md

 ASOSimportFiveMin: Current version (10/10/17) of MATLAB function to import five-minute ASOS data into MATLAB given an input file.
 Tags: ASOS, import, surface observations

 ASOSimportOneMin: Latest version (9/6/17) of function to create a structure of one-minute ASOS data given an input file.
 Renamed from ASOSimport 9/15/17.
 Tags: surface observations, ASOS, import, renamed

+CCOWindProfile: Function to plot wind profiles in the atmosphere.
+Written by Laura Tomkins in May 2017.
+Tags: external, winds

 cloudbaseplot: Current version (8/29/17) of function to plot cloud base as estimated from sounding relative humidity observations.
 Tags: sounding, plotting toolbox, clouds Requires: dewrelh